KABoissonneault/KingmakerBugfixes/README.md

 - [Opt-out] Fixed Controlled Fireball not applying minimal damage to allies as intended
 - Allow Break Enchantment to remove petrification (like in Wrath)
 - Fixed cursed magic item DC for removing via Break Enchantment (25 for Cloak of Sold Souls, 33 for Gentle Persuasion, 25 for Narrow Path)
+- Fixed "AbilityScoreCheckBonus" used by Divine Power to boost Strength checks.
+Should now be able to leave Icy Prison easier!
+This also fixes Strength Surge's Athletics enhancement bonus and Animal Domain's Perception racial bonus
+- Strength Surge's Athletics enhancement bonus and Animal Domain's Perception racial bonus have been changed to show in the character sheet
+- [Opt-out] Fixed Touch of Glory giving Charisma instead of giving a bonus to Charisma checks (ie: roll d20 + charisma mod to save)
+- Moved Monk and Thrown weapons into different Fighter Weapon Groups so they can be boosted by a Weapon Training (KM has no Weapon Training for Monk and Thrown).
+Darts, sai, and kama are now Light Blades, javelins are Spears, nunchaku are Close, slings and slight staves are Hammers, and throwing axes are Axes

 #### Feat & Traits